funwithtriangles/blender-to-threejs-export-guide/readme.md

 ### Parts of my mesh are missing when viewing in the browser. glTF error message "Accessor element at index 0 is NaN or Infinity."
 This may be because you've added new parts to a mesh that is not associated with your armature.
 Try weight painting some of this mesh, or use the "weights > assign autmoatic from bones" in weight painting mode, with bone(s) selected.

+### My object/bone position/rotation/scale is always exporting as 0
+For some reason, if you don't have any values changing for an object from frame to frame, it will be set to 0.
+A simple fix for this is to make sure that there is some non-zero value change for the position/rotation/scale in your animation.
+Not sure why this is happening or at what point during the export process.

 ## Useful links
 - [All exporters/converters and their features](https://github.com/KhronosGroup/glTF/issues/1271)